nekrasov-d/digital-filters/README.md

 supposed to be general, but others are likely specified and based on some observation of what scipy.iirfilter() returns in BUTTERWORTH mode.
 It MAY work if you use another tools to generate coefficints or another approximations.
-And it would be great as a research point.
+And it would be great as a research point to try it.
 But for now I suggest to use filter_design.py program to generate filter coefficients, it makes all checks so that if it doesn't fail with message, it means that RTL design should work (it is strictly necessary to run testbench simulation anyway).